-Figure 6: Coarse graining at work.
+Figure 7: Coarse graining at work.
 Phase-space density is constant, so the total occupied phase-space volume must be constant in order for probability to be conserved.
 But the shape of the volume elements can become highly distorted and 'thready': any practical pixellization will then include much empty space, so that the average phase-space density is reduced.
 Coarse graining One way of understanding the behaviour here is to focus on the shape of elements in phase space.
 As a consequence of Liouville's theorem, these must maintain their volume (the density doesn't change, and total probability must remain at unity).
 But at the same time, different points in phase space will tend to move apart.
-The way in which these requirements are reconciled is that volume elements distort into complicated regions of extreme 'threadiness', as depicted in Fig. 6.
+The way in which these requirements are reconciled is that volume elements distort into complicated regions of extreme 'threadiness', as depicted in Fig. 7.
 This is very much like stirring ink into water: in principle, there is always ink in one place and water in another, but after a while the ink appears to have a uniform density, lower than the original one.
-Thus in practice the Gibbs entropy will be redefined as $$\bar{S} = -k \int d\Gamma \,\bar{\rho} \ln \bar{\rho} \,, \tag{8.35}$$ where $\bar{\rho}$ is a coarse grained probability density, defined by averaging ρ over some fixed local scale Λ in phase space.
-Concavity of entropy The coarse-graining procedure smooths out the local probability density, and we can prove that this can only increase \overline{S} .
+Thus in practice the Gibbs entropy will be redefined as $$\bar{S} = -k \int d\Gamma \,\bar{\rho} \ln \bar{\rho} \,, \tag{7.35}$$ where $\bar{\rho}$ is a coarse grained probability density, defined by averaging ρ over some fixed local scale Λ in phase space.
+Concavity of entropy The coarse-graining procedure smooths out the local probability density, and we can prove that this can only increase \bar{S} .
 To see this, note that the function $s(\rho) = -k\rho \ln \rho$ is concave, so that the function of the average is \geq the average of the function: $s(\lambda a + (1-\lambda)b) \geq \lambda s(a) + (1-\lambda)s(b)$ for $\lambda \in [1,0]$.
 For a convex function the opposite is true.
-The truth of this statement can be grasped geometrically, as shown in Fig. 7.
+The truth of this statement can be grasped geometrically, as shown in Fig. 8.
 This is all very well, but what sets the coarse-graining scale?
-Unless we can argue that this is objective rather than an arbitrary personal choice, the true fine-grained distribution function should apparently still be there to discover.
-But can the state of an evolved isolated system always be distinguished from true thermal equilibrium?
-There are several arguments that suggest not.
-Classically, the forward trajectories cannot be predicted perfectly (the phenomenon of chaos), but also the scale of any required coarse-graining will decrease with time as the distortion of volume elements becomes more extreme, until it hits the fundamental limit set by h, which ultimately derives from quantum mechanics.
-Finally, though, we must once again remember that all the Liouville discussion is based on probabilities; and although we use ensembles as a conceptual device, we only have a single actual system.
-Classically, the particles in phase space are random drawings from the underlying probability distribution, and the finite numbers of these will have an
+Surely we can always look with sufficient care than we can recover the true fine-grained distribution function?
+This is true, but recall that all of this effort was invested in order to find a microscopic quantity that would serve as a proxy for the experimental entropy measured in a laboratory.
+This latter quantity uses only macroscopic properties of a system: from this limited information, we would have no reason to believe that there were fine-scale features in the phase-space distribution.
+And however much information we have, the distortion of volume elements becomes more extreme with time, and the scale of fine structure in the distribution will eventually fall below any phase-space resolution that we impose.
+Ultimately, then, the final state of an evolved isolated system can no longer be distinguished from true thermal equilibrium.